 I absolutely love Halloween but after a few successful years I felt like I was out of ideas for this year.
 Then I spotted my husband’s funny t-shirt with a picture of a well-dressed sloth and the title “Dolla dolla bill y’all” and inspiration struck!
-I started to Google “sloth costume” and various sloth memes that are floating around the internet to see how I could work the idea into a couple’s costume.
+I started to Google “sloth costume” and various sloth memes that are floating around the internet to see how I could work the idea into a Sloth couple costume.
 A picture popped up of a female sloth matching the same illustration style of the sloth on the t-shirt, perfect!
-We were going to be a sloth couple!
+We were going as a sloth couple costume!

 Previous Halloweens I had made other “heads” so I knew the methods I would use for construction: Cardboard and duct tape for basic shape and then build it out with layers of newspaper, masking tape and paper mache.